Lenna: History

-Intended for high resolution color image processing study, the Lenna picture's history was described in the May 2001 newsletter of the IEEE Professional Communication Society, in an article by Jamie Hutchinson:
+The Lenna image was originally intended for high resolution color image processing study.
+Its history was described in the May 2001 newsletter of the IEEE Professional Communication Society, in an article by Jamie Hutchinson:

-The image's reach was limited in the 1970s and 80s, which is reflected in it initially only appearing in .org domains.
-But in July 1991, the image featured on the cover of Optical Engineering alongside Peppers, another popular test image.
+The image's reach was limited in the 1970s and 80s, which is reflected in it initially only appearing in .org domains, but in July 1991, the image featured on the cover of Optical Engineering alongside Peppers, another popular test image.
 This drew the attention of Playboy to the potential copyright infringement.
 The peak of image hits on the internet was in 1995.
 The scan became one of the most used images in computer history.
 The use of the photo in electronic imaging has been described as "clearly one of the most important events in [its] history".
 The image spread to over 100 different domains, particularly .com and .edu.

 In a 1999 issue of IEEE Transactions on Image Processing "Lena" was used in three separate articles, and the picture continued to appear in scientific journals throughout the beginning of the 21st century.

 Lenna is so widely accepted in the image processing community that Forsén was a guest at the 50th annual Conference of the Society for Imaging Science and Technology (IS&T) in 1997.
 In 2015, Lena Forsén was also guest of honor at the banquet of IEEE ICIP 2015.
 After delivering a speech, she chaired the best paper award ceremony.

 To explain why the image became a standard in the field, David C. Munson, editor-in-chief of IEEE Transactions on Image Processing, stated that it was a good test image because of its detail, flat regions, shading, and texture.
 He also noted that "the Lena image is a picture of an attractive woman.
 It is not surprising that the (mostly male) image processing research community gravitated toward an image that they found attractive."

 While Playboy often cracks down on illegal uses of its material and did initially send a notice to the publisher of Optical Engineering about its unauthorized use in that publication, over time it has decided to overlook the wide use of Lena.
 Eileen Kent, VP of new media at Playboy, said, "We decided we should exploit this, because it is a phenomenon."